 If you buy a property owned by the bank and the bank attempts to add a contract clause indicating that it can accept another offer on the home at any time by returning the deposit.
 Because this contract lacks mutual obligation, it is invalid and can be canceled by either party at any time for any reason.
 However, you may require the support of an attorney.

 If you need help with the definition of obligation in business law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.